Once you’ve advertised your job, and you’ve got some great people that have applied to work for you, you can arrange to interview the best candidates.

 How to decide which questions to ask

 You only have a limited about of time for each interview, so you need to choose your questions wisely.
-At the end of the interview, you want to feel confident (and get as much proof as possible) that the person you want:
+At the end of the interview, you want to feel confident (and get as much proof as possible) that the person you want has the:

-- Has the right personality and values to thrive in your company’s culture – i.e. you can work brilliantly together as a team
+- Right personality and values to thrive in your company’s culture – i.e. you can work brilliantly together as a team and they are a good fit for your business

-- Has the flexibility or potential to take on more in the future, as you seek to achieve your vision
+- Flexibility or potential to take on more in the future, as you seek to achieve your vision

 Ultimately, every question you ask should have a clear purpose and should connect to your ‘absolute yes’ list and your deal-breakers – to gather evidence for you to decide whether they are the right person for you or not.